vendethiel/jade-angularjs-brunch2/README.md

 =====================

-### **DEPRECATED**.
-Use the @GulinSS's version instead.

-Automatic compiler Jade templates to AngularJS modules for Brunch.IO
+Automatic compiler Jade templates to AngularJS modules for Brunch -- but works correctly !

-Based of @GulinSS's work.
+Based on @GulinSS's work.

 ## Sample of settings: